-Vehicle headway is the amount of time between two vehicles

-traveling in the same direction on a given line or combination of SANTA CLARA Original Date: Revision Date: Page 3 of 12 Valley Transportation Authority 11/8/13 N/A lines.
+Vehicle headway is the amount of time between two vehicles traveling in the same direction on a given line or combination of lines.
 A shorter headway corresponds to more frequent service.
 Vehicle headways are measured in minutes (e.g., every 15 minutes); service frequency is measured in vehicles per hour (e.g., 4 buses per hour).
 Headways and frequency of service are general indications of the level of service provided along a route.
 Vehicle headway is one component of the amount of travel time expended by a passenger to reach his/her destination.
 A vehicle headway standard is generally expressed for peak and off-peak service as an increment of time (e.g., peak: every 15 minutes; and off peak: every 30 minutes).
 Transit providers may set different vehicle headway standards for different modes of transit service.
 A vehicle headway standard might establish a minimum frequency of service by area based on population density.
-For example, service at 15minute peak headways and 30-minute off-peak headways might be the standard for routes serving the most denselv populated portions of the service area, whereas 30-minute peak headways and 45-minute off-peak headways might be the standard in less densely populated areas.
+For example, service at 15minute peak headways and 30-minute off-peak headways might be the standard for routes serving the most densely populated portions of the service area, whereas 30-minute peak headways and 45-minute off-peak headways might be the standard in less densely populated areas.
 Headway standards are also typically related to vehicle load.
 For example, a service standard might state that vehicle headways will be improved first on routes that exceed the load factor standard or on routes with the highest load factors.

-TITLE VI SYSTEM-WIDE SERVICE STANDARDS & POLICIES CIES POLICY
+TITLE VI SYSTEM-WIDE SERVICE STANDARDS & POLICIES Policy

 Document Number: OPS-PL-0059

-e, Version Number: 01
+(in) Version Number: 01